MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-linklayertopologydiscovery.md

 - If you enable this policy setting, additional options are available to fine-tune your selection.
 You may choose the "Allow operation while in domain" option to allow the Responder to operate on a network interface that's connected to a managed network.
 On the other hand, if a network interface is connected to an unmanaged network, you may choose the "Allow operation while in public network" and "Prohibit operation while in private network" options instead.

-- If you disable or do not configure this policy setting, the default behavior for the Responder will apply.
+- If you disable or don't configure this policy setting, the default behavior for the Responder will apply.
 <!-- LLTD_EnableRspndr-Description-End -->

 <!-- LLTD_EnableRspndr-Editable-Begin -->